Dark Predator is the 22nd book in the Dark Series by Christine Feehan.

 But in this case, it's a bit different.

-Marguarita was attacked by a vampire and her voice box was destroyed.
+Marguarita was attacked by a vampire (in book 21) and her voice box was destroyed.
 So she can't speak.
-So even though she is a fierce protector to the De La Cruz brothers, she can't actually speak to them.
+So even though she's a fierce protector to the De La Cruz brothers, she can't actually speak to them.

-But to follow the storyline of previous books, she is psychic.
-She has an affinity towards most animals and loves horses the most.
+But to follow the storyline of previous books, she's psychic and has an affinity towards most animals and loves horses the most.
 She can "speak" to them.